MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 # QR code tracking

 QR code tracking is implemented in the Windows Mixed Reality driver for immersive (VR) headsets.
 By enabling the QR code tracker in the headset driver, the headset scans for QR codes and they are reported to interested apps.
-This feature only available as of the [Windows 10 October 2018 Update (RS5)](release-notes-october-2018.md).
+This feature is only available as of the [Windows 10 October 2018 Update (also known as RS5)](release-notes-october-2018.md).

 ## Enabling and disabling QR code tracking in the driver